GDP-of-Mongolia/SuperchainArb/README.md

 ## Problem Statement

-### Judging Criteria
+### Application characteristics:

-To be considered successful, the application must:
+The application:

-- Integrate with at least one of the Superchain interop predeploys.
+- Integrates with the Superchain interop predeploys.
-- Build an arbitrage bot that utilizes Superchain interop to profit from price differences across common DEX pools on different chains (e.g., ChainA and ChainB).
+- Arbitrage bot that utilizes Superchain interop to profit from price differences across common DEX pools on different chains (e.g., ChainA and ChainB).

 ### Impact on OP Labs

-OP Labs is collaborating with developers working on Interop devnets to gather feedback and improve the Superchain Interop ecosystem.
-Your participation will contribute to the long-term success of this technology.
+Helping OP Labs by collaborating and working on Interop devnets to give feedback and improve the Superchain Interop ecosystem.

 ---